kshipra-fetch/social-media-post-creator/README.md

 1. Enter a website URL into the provided input field on the homepage.
 2. Click on the "Generate Caption" button.
-3. The app will display a caption along with a related image in the center of the screen.
+3. The app will display a caption in the center of the screen.